 Our special fund-raiser held annually in October at the River Raisin Territorial Park (Trading Post & Country Store site.)

-Tickets go on sale October 1, 2017 for Friday and Saturday,
+Tickets go on sale October 1, 2017 at noon for Friday and Saturday,

 October 20-21, & 27-28